prodigeni/scala-backend/phalanx/deploy/README.md

 ### in place pointed by env variable WIKIA_DB_YML (installed by default)
 * DB.yml - standard wikifactory configuration used by Wikia

-### in /usr/wikia/docroot
+### in /usr/wikia/conf/current or /usr/wikia/docroot
-* phalanx.default.properties - copied from phalanx.default.properties
-or
 * phalanx.properties - if you wish replace default configuration